kakavi/metabase/docs/operations-guide/enable-jmx.md

 ### Runtime Information

-Connecting to a running Metabase instance with VisualVM will make lots of runtime information available.
+Connecting to a running Kenga Analytics instance with VisualVM will make lots of runtime information available.
 This guide won't go over all of possibilities of the tool, but will highlight a few important pieces.